Master Planning for Museums

 we just hire an architect or exhibit designer?

 That depends on what you need to accomplish.
-If you are certain that you need a new building and know exactly what should be inside it, hire an architect.
+If you are certain that you need a new building or addition and know exactly what should be inside it, hire an architect.
 If your focus will be exclusively on a particular exhibit, hire an exhibit designer.
 If you know you need a new image, hire a branding consultant.